jamie-brannan/hundred-days-swift/09__projectEight/d037__notes.md

 >
 >You should copy `level1.txt` into your Xcode project as you have done before.

+:white_check_mark: Added

+### Adding targets

+>Our first task will be to **load the level and configure all the buttons to show a letter group**.
+>
->Our first task will be to load the level and configure all the buttons to show a letter group.
-We're going to need two new arrays to handle this: one to store the buttons that are currently being used to spell an answer, and one for all the possible solutions.
+>We're going to need **two new arrays** to handle this: one to store the buttons that are currently being used to spell an answer, and one for all the possible solutions.
 We also need two integers: one to hold the player's score, which will start at 0 but obviously change during play, and one to hold the current level.
 >
 >So, declare these properties just below the views we defined previously: